Home

 Reach your clients now and claim your 30-day free trial.
 No credit card required.

 For instance, HIPAA regulations require practitioners to authenticate their identity before accessing sensitive patient information.
-There are three different categories of authentication:

 • Security Information: Also referred to as a knowledge-based challenge, this requires the customer to enter info that only they would know.
 The system then compares that information to the one given previously by the user.
 This can be a username and a password or an answer to a question like “What is the first school you went to?”